- Environmental Law

 He has been at the forefront of toxic exposure litigation in New Jersey, participating in one of the first MTBE cases on behalf of affected well water drinking plaintiffs in the state, the Kidde Kollege case on behalf of children exposed to mercury, and many contaminated drinking water cases, to name just some.
 He successfully represented homeowners with failing radon systems in one of the only class actions to address this kind of dangerous issue.

 Mr. Lieberman has represented many community associations in both environmental and community association issues.
 He has also represented many condominium unit owners with mold, odor, and maintenance issues against association boards and management.

 Mr. Lieberman frequently lectures on environmental issues throughout the state.
 In 2009 he was awarded the Distinguished Service Award for Excellence in Continuing Legal Education by the New Jersey Institute for Continuing Legal Education.
 He has written and published many articles for the New Jersey Lawyer newspaper and other state and national legal publications.
 For over a decade his environmental columns were syndicated throughout the United States, including by two New York times owned newspapers.

 Mr. Lieberman served as the Vice Chair, and then as Chair of the Board of Consultors for the State Bar’s Real Property, Trust and Estate Law Section and is currently an active member of that organization, as well as of the Mercer County Bar Association.

-Mr. Lieberman was named a Super Lawyer in 2010 and 2011 in the annual list published by Thomson Reuters.* Attorneys such as Mr. Lieberman are chosen to be included on the Super Lawyers list by first being included in an attorney candidate pool and selected after an evaluation by both a third party research committee and peers.
+He has been named “Super Lawyer” every year since 2010 in the annual list published by Thomas Reuters.* Attorneys such as Mr. Lieberman are chosen for inclusion on this list by first being included in a candidate pool and selected after an evaluation by both a third party research committee and peers.

 *This advertisement has not been approved by the Supreme Court.